aralroca/next-translate/README.md

 ## 10. Get language in the special Next.js functions

-If you use a custom server, this section is not applicable, but you can read how to do it [here](/docs/USING_CUSTOM_SERVER.md#5-get-language-in-the-special-nextjs-functions).
+If you are using an alternative to the "build step", this section is not applicable.
 In order to use the `lang` in the special Next.js functions, the `lang` property is added to the context.

 ### getStaticProps